 Long toe lever makes it easy to switch modes in a flick.

-Note: This binding accepts both Dynafit and Plum style crampons, though with the latter the included crampon keeper clip must be used to prevent any lateral movement during use.
+Note: This binding accepts both Plum and Dynafit crampons, though with the latter the included crampon keeper clip must be used to prevent any lateral movement during use.

 Love them.
 Skimo did a great job mounting the heel piece with Quiver killers, so I can easily remove the brakes for days when I'm doing a long tour and don't need or want them.
 Not quite "easily", as it takes a bit of fiddling and "snapping" the baseplate on or off from the actual binding.
 But this isn't something I expect to do often, and it's a very nice feature.